EnriqManComp/Github-Profile-Scrape-Streamlit/README.md

 ## Gathering github profile data

 <p>The URL <code>https://github.com/{user_name}?tab=repositories</code> contains the user's information and their public repositories.
 The contents of the page will be obtained using the requests library.</p>
+Subsequently, the relevant user data can be found using the BeautifulSoup library.

 ## Relevant data fields
 The following user information will be scrape from the page requested: